triangledirt/books/RAPE!.md

 "Straight."

 So we goes to the dance floor, and she leads me with one hand yo, and I'm thinkin', am I the luckiest man in the world that tonight I'm gonna get to sleep with this bitch?!
 This be one fine sensitive bitch!
 This ain't be yo' regular-type ho, with a nasty cooter and an attitude.
-This be a pure and kind, tight-pussy-havin', nice-girl student with a 3.0 grade point average---maybe higher!
+This be a pure and kind, tight-pussy-havin', nice-girl student with a 3.0 grade point average—maybe higher!
 This be the kind of bitch ain't never sucked a dick in her life!

 She starts dancin', and that girl has moves!
 She's dancin' all sexy like and so I put it into gear and do what I can.
 All the times I just want to scream, "This bitch is with me!"
 And then me starts thinkin' about kissing her, getting all slobbery and sticking my tongue down her throat.
 Her boobs brush up against me on the dancefloor and I wonder if she feel it in her nipple.
 Then my dick starts getting hard.